Elnaggar222/FullStack-E-commerce-app/README.md

 npm run develop
 ```

-> **Note:**
+# Strapi Configuration

-> Ensure you configure the required environment variables (`.env` file) for Strapi if needed.
-Additionally, if your Strapi setup requires database configuration or admin login, be sure to follow the Strapi documentation to set up your default admin account and any other required configurations.
+Note: Rename the `.env.example` file to `.env` and ensure all required environment variables are configured for Strapi.
+If your Strapi setup requires database configuration or admin login, be sure to follow the Strapi documentation to set up your default admin account and any other required configurations.

 ## 👨‍💻 Contributing
 Feel free to submit issues, pull requests, or feature suggestions!